-German Chancellor, Angela Merkel is no pushover.
-Not only is she the most powerful woman in European politics, she’s the most powerful European leader, period.
-So you have to wonder what kind of response Greek Prime Minister, Alex Tsipras was expecting when he demanded war reparations over Nazi war atrocities when he met with the German premier this week.
-Whatever his expectations, he received a frosty ‘Nein’ from Merkel, who told Tsipras that ‘in the view of the German government, the issue of reparations is politically and legally closed.’
+German Chancellor, Angela Merkel didn’t become the most powerful leader in Europe by being a pushover.
+Merkel’s government is dominating European politics at the moment, so you might wonder what response Greek Prime Minister, Alex Tsipras, was expecting to his demands for Nazi war reparations at their meeting this week.
+One can only imagine that Frau Merkel delivered a frosty ‘Nein’, before going on to say that ‘in the view of the German government, the issue of reparations is politically and legally closed.’

 We wrote in January “any material pullback that could make 2012′s chart look like a V or W on renewed European default or earnings concerns is a buying opportunity.”
 The correction is here, live and in person with global markets retracing 2012’s gains to date.
 The V can certainly deepen further, but this is the time to begin putting some of the cash you have on the sidelines to work.